 Again that will probably take me about an hour, and that will take us to our third meeting.

 I have absolutely no clue what we will be doing next time we convene.
 Seriously, none whatsoever because you’re different to every other client I’ve ever worked with.

-If I did know when I have no way of forecasting what you will say to me during the first session, and even less of an idea what your values are, then it would mean I’m using a cookie cutter approach.
+If I did know when I have no way of forecasting what you will say to me during the first session, and even less of an idea of what your values are, then it would mean I’m using a cookie-cutter approach.

 And that’s not good.
 At least not for you, it would probably make my life easier.

 Coaching is very much a reactive process rather than a proactive one.

 Good coaches aren’t trying to plan coaching sessions ahead of time because the whole ethos of co-active coaching is built on asking profound questions, and by definition, we can never be sure of the answers we shall receive ahead of time.

 Note: There can be occasions where planning is necessary such as for career coaches, strengths finder coaches, productivity, and health coaches etc., I’m only talking about co-active coaching which is what I was trained in and is the favoured modality of the ICF.

 I realize that all sounds a bit vague and I kind of apologize, but similarly, I kind of don’t.